TommasoMolesti/faas-scheduler-testbed/README.md

->  **Note**: The full thesis that describes the design, implementation, and results in detail is available in this repository: `faas-scheduler-thesis-molesti.pdf`
+>  **Note**: The full thesis that describes the design, implementation, and results in detail is available in this repository: `faas-scheduler-thesis.pdf`